linkel/sql-lab/README.md

   - `id`, numeric value with no decimal places that should autoincrement.
   - `name`, string, add whatever is necessary to make searching by name faster.
+  - I added indexing on the name above.
   - `budget` numeric value.

 - constraints